alicht/heroku-deployment/passport2.md

 The `loginRequired` and `loginRedirect` functions are the actual middleware functions that we are going to insert into our apps function chain to control the flow of a request as it comes in.
 We are going to squeeze these functions somewhere before our route handlers so we can stop the chain if the user is not signed in.

 ## Auth routes
-Now that we have out middleware functions set up, we can create our auth routes.
+Now that we have our middleware functions set up, we can create our auth routes.

 ```
 touch routes/auth-routes.js controllers/users-controller.js